Ada-Developers-Academy/core-unit-3/functions/problem-set-functions.md

 - Making the function longer
 - Writing the conditional logic differently

 `isOdd` should take in one number, `num`.
-It returns a Truthy value if `num` is an odd number.
-It returns a Falsy value if `num` is an even number.
+It returns a truthy value if `num` is an odd number.
+It returns a falsy value if `num` is an even number.

 ##### !end-question
 ### !explanation